 But right now, thinking about the end of August is giving me such anxiety that I almost wish I could just skip it and go right to September.
 Even though that means I’d be going back to work.

-My two fabulous sons will be leaving me and going back to school.
+My two fabulous sons have gone back to school.
 I’m happy for them but I always hate saying goodbye.

 When I took the creative non-fiction class in Costa Rica I wrote about the night Mike died.
 Writing is healing and I may need to do a bit of writing this month.

 Maybe if I try to do some exercise too, that would be a healthy and healing idea as well.
-Maybe I’ll just get up every day.
+Or maybe I’ll just get up every day.

 Amazon Gift Cards